Swami Vivekananda: Parliament of the World's Religions

 Parliament President John Henry Barrows said, "India, the Mother of religions was represented by Swami Vivekananda, the Orange-monk who exercised the most wonderful influence over his auditors".
 Vivekananda attracted widespread attention in the press, which called him the "cyclonic monk from India".
 The New York Critique wrote, "He is an orator by divine right, and his strong, intelligent face in its picturesque setting of yellow and orange was hardly less interesting than those earnest words, and the rich, rhythmical utterance he gave them".
 The New York Herald noted, "Vivekananda is undoubtedly the greatest figure in the Parliament of Religions.
 After hearing him we feel how foolish it is to send missionaries to this learned nation".
 American newspapers reported Vivekananda as "the greatest figure in the parliament of religions" and "the most popular and influential man in the parliament".

 The Boston Evening Transcript reported that Vivekananda was "a great favourite at the parliament... if he merely crosses the platform, he is applauded".
-He spoke several more times "at receptions, the scientific section, and private homes" on topics related to Hinduism, Buddhism and harmony among religions until the parliament ended on 27 September 1893.
+He spoke several more times "at receptions, the scientific section, and private homes" on topics related to Hinduism, Buddhism and harmony among religions.
 Vivekananda's speeches at the Parliament had the common theme of universality, emphasising religious tolerance.
 He soon became known as a "handsome oriental" and made a huge impression as an orator.
+Hearing Vivekananda speak, Harvard psychology professor William James said, "that man is simply a wonder for oratorical power.
+He is an honor to humanity."